sentry-demos/flutter/README.md

 ## Getting Started
-1. Download Flutter.
+1. Download Flutter & Android Studio.
 Be sure to add it to your PATH variable in your android studio terminal.
   * [Download Flutter for Mac](https://flutter.dev/docs/get-started/install/macos)
   * Test by running ```flutter``` in the android studio terminal.